Skip to content

 xqute

-API
+API Documentation

 Usage

-Xqute object
+Xqute Object

-An xqute is initialized by:
+An Xqute object is initialized as follows:

 xqute = Xqute(...)